 }

-In this function, a MySQL Database connection is called, followed by a query being performed which gathers all the articles from the Database.
+In this function, a MySQL Database connection is called, followed by a query that gathers all the articles from the Database.

 This data is saved in an array as $params[‘body’][].
-It should be noted that the same ID as the MySQL Database is being used which helps in updating or deleting the data.
+It should be noted that the same ID as the MySQL Database is being used, which helps update or delete the data.
 After the entire data has been fetched, the data types are mapped by calling the Mapping() function.
 Next, the array is saved in Elasticsearch.
-This needs to be done only once when connecting MySQL database to Elasticsearch so that all the data that is saved in MySQL will be saved in Elasticsearch.
+This needs to be done only once when connecting the MySQL database to Elasticsearch so that all the data that is saved in MySQL will be saved in Elasticsearch.

-The functions to follow will be repeated every time a new post is added, updated, or deleted.
+The following functions will be repeated whenever a new post is added, updated, or deleted.

 The following function will add the newly created article to the Elasticsearch Database now: